reitcircles/cportal-sc/src/mint68/README.md

 	    --out-file tx_mint.body
 ```

-Once the transaction is buiilt, it can be signed and submitted with `./ledger/mint_SignAndSubmit.sh` .
+Once the transaction is built, it can be signed and submitted with `./ledger/mint_SignAndSubmit.sh` .

 ## Comments